teamed/tpc2.com/_posts/2014-02-28-team-as-a-service.md

 programmers, designers, architects, testers, analysts, QA engineers, and a project manager.

-<span class="step">3</span> We **train** your executive team to understand the
+<span class="step">3</span> We **train** your executive team to understand our
-management principles of XDSD and effectively control productivity of the distributed team.
+principles of management and effectively control productivity of the distributed team.

 <span class="step">4</span> We **maintain** the team regularly, improving the
-software instruments, extending the pool of available engineers, and providing additional trainings.
+software instruments, extending the pool of available engineers, and achieving project milestones.

 Call now for a meeting and a quote.